pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyCollectionLinks.md

 NewDaVinciFlowPolicyCollectionLinksWithDefaults instantiates a new DaVinciFlowPolicyCollectionLinks object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEnvironment

-`func (o *DaVinciFlowPolicyCollectionLinks) GetEnvironment() JSONHALLink`

-GetEnvironment returns the Environment field if non-nil, zero value otherwise.

-### GetEnvironmentOk

-`func (o *DaVinciFlowPolicyCollectionLinks) GetEnvironmentOk() (*JSONHALLink, bool)`

-GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironment

-`func (o *DaVinciFlowPolicyCollectionLinks) SetEnvironment(v JSONHALLink)`

-SetEnvironment sets Environment field to given value.

 ### GetSelf